LlamaGR1/Meet-Your-Match-Casual-Menu/.github/README.md

 - classloadout_master.res is now the default option (removed classlaodout_vanilla.res)
 - scoreboard_old.res is now the default option (removed scoreboard_vanilla.res)

+### v1.2 *(2025/2/21)*
+- Added Customisation
+  - class_loadout_master, class_loadout_vanilla
+- Added 'Matchmaking Settings' button next to the 'Play' text when 'main_menu_no_party' is enabled
+- Improved the Playlist look & close functionality
+- Better character move control in Class Loadout
+- A/D navigation to move pages in the Backpack
+- Fixed some buttons & textures being off-set in Loadout
+- 'Cancel' & 'OK' buttons are now centered in the Vanilla Advanced Options
+- Attempt to fix 'Friends' & 'Messages' buttons being off-set in 16:9
+- Fixed floating 'CExImageButton' text on some menus
+- Fixed all Help/Explanation Tips
+- Fixed grey outlines when Playlist is active

+### v1.1 *(2025/2/16)*
+- 'View Promotional Codes' is no longer visible if you don't have any to claim

+### v1.0 *(2025/2/16)*
+- Added Customisation
+  - main_menu_party, main_menu_no_party, scoreboard_old, scoreboard_vanilla, advanced_options_tf2c, advanced_options_vanilla
+- Updated the 'Matchmaking Settings' to match Meet Your Match
+- Updated the 'Competitive Access Info' to match Meet Your Match
+- (Casual & Competitive) Fixed Help/Explanation Tips
+- (Casual, Competitive, MvM) 'Create Party' button opens your Steam friends on your browser
+- Attempt to disable the sliding animations for the menus
+- Under the hood changes
+- Other bug fixes
 </details>

 # ISSUES